1988–89 Montreal Canadiens season

 The 1988–89 Montreal Canadiens season was the club's 80th season of play.
 The Canadiens finished first in the Adams Division, as well as the Prince of Wales Conference, with a 53–18–9 record for 115 points.
 The team finished second overall in the league behind the Calgary Flames, who had 117 points.
-Montreal defeated the Hartford Whalers, Boston Bruins and Philadelphia Flyers in the playoffs before meeting the Flames in the Stanley Cup Finals.
-Calgary took the series 4–2, clinching the Cup in Game 6 on the Canadiens' vaunted home ice, the Montreal Forum.
+Montreal defeated the Hartford Whalers, Boston Bruins and Philadelphia Flyers in the playoffs before meeting the Flames in the Stanley Cup Final.
+Calgary took the series 4–2, clinching the Cup in game six on the Canadiens' vaunted home ice, the Montreal Forum.
 This marked the only time that a visiting team defeated them to win the Stanley Cup on Forum ice.

 The Canadiens were coached by Pat Burns and captained by Bob Gainey.